weldon-kenei/ATS-Workflow-Automation/README.md

 1. A Manatal account with access to its API.
 2. An OpenAI API key.
-3. An AWS account (for deployment).
+3. Any Cloud account (for deployment).

 ### Installation & Setup